 - Loss of your loved one’s companionship, guidance, advice, affection, and society

 In rare instances, your family also may be entitled to recover punitive damages in a wrongful death claim where the at-fault party engaged in intentional or wanton conduct.
-Punitive damages do not compensate your family for any loss but rather are intended to punish the at-fault party for their conduct and to deter others from similar conduct in the future.
+Punitive damages do not compensate your family for any loss.
+Still, they are intended to punish the at-fault party for their behavior and deter others from similar conduct in the future.